Home

 Table of Contents

 Understanding emotions and communicate in an assertive way play a pivotal role in ensuring guest satisfaction.
-This exploration delves into the essence of emotions, their impact on interpersonal dynamics, and insights into interpreting guest reactions.
-It also explores how technology, like the Viqal System, quantifies emotions and enhances the guest experience, along with strategies for addressing stress through positive communication.
+This exploration delves into the essence of emotions, their impact on interpersonal dynamics, virtual concierge technology for emotion analysis and insights into interpreting guest reactions.
+It also explores how technology, like AI-based concierge services, quantifies emotions and enhances the guest experience, along with strategies for addressing stress through positive communication.

 Social Construction of Emotions and Interpersonal Stances